AkkupalliAvinash/Food-Delivery-Demand-Pulse-and-Churn-Detective---Telecom-Retention/files/case_4/EXEC_SUMMARY.md

 **Churn rate:** 40% (higher than industry benchmark of 1.5% monthly)
 **Key finding:** First 6 months = 50% churn; after 12 months = 5% churn

-- Save rates not benchmarked against your historical campaigns — they should be.

 ---

-_Full notebook (EDA → model → segmentation → plays), 5-slide deck, and decisions log are in the repo.
-Happy to walk through any of it — particularly the segment-labeling logic, where the first pass got it wrong and the second pass is what's reported here._